|What does a red light violation look like?

 If you received a red light violation in the mail, follow the instructions on the violation or use PhotoNotice.

-There are three cameras in the City of San Mateo.
+There are 3 systems/cameras in the City of San Mateo.
 They are located at the following intersections:

 View more Frequently Asked Questions

 On November 17, 2003, the San Mateo City Council passed resolution No. 121 authorizing the City Manager to propose a plan for a Red light Photo Enforcement program.
 The City Council approved the photo enforcement concept in 2004 and the first phase was activated in 2005.